 workshop took place in Santiago, Chile September 28-October 3 2016

-CUERPO INTELIGENTE/CORPUS INTELLEGENTIA October 17-22 2017 with performance contact email@example.com
+CUERPO INTELIGENTE/CORPUS INTELLEGENTIA January 2020 – workshop and performance contact firstname.lastname@example.org – Cancelled

-Professor Dorothy Vislocky, (my time with her company and teaching) 1971-1981, was the creator of the Dance Major and it’s curriculum at Hunter College, NYC.
-She was my first initiation into thoughts of re-doing, the pelvis – it’s alignment in relationship to technical development and facility.
-From her, I first heard the words “let go.”
-At that time in my studies it was not an easily understood experience.
+BACKGROUND CONTINUED : PROFESSOR Dorothy Vislocky, 1973-1979, was my time working in her company – PEOPLE/Dorothy Vislocky Dance Theater, and 1973-77 were my years as her student.
+She was the creator of the Dance Major and it’s curriculum at Hunter College, NYC.
+She was my initiation into thoughts of re-doing, letting go, alignment of the pelvis in relationship to technical development and facility. space.
 Our reading material in our college dance classes were not the usual dance books.
-“Zen and the Art of Archery,” the Carlos Castenada stories, and books on how perspectives affect our movement, and moving selves in the world.
-She was a pioneer dance kinesiologist, choreographer, visual artist, dancer; a major and deep influence.
+“Zen and the Art of Archery,” the Carlos Castenada stories, and books on how perspectives affect our mind, movement, and perception, and moving selves in the world.
+She was a pioneer dance kinesiologist, choreographer, visual artist, dancer, dance therapist; a major and deep influence, inspiring me to pursue this world of movement, dancing, teaching.

 “Mahler, a noted teacher, views dance training as a voyage of self-discovery.
 Barbara Mahler roots her choreography in distillation, as if she aims to extract the essence of her ideas, making them calmer and purer.”(Village Voice)